dmsalo/VSC-dsalo-Theme/README.md

 * As a main feature, it has been designed for use in `dark mode`.
 * Color balance for long hours of work.
 * Easy-to-read, color-coded identification makes work faster and more efficient.
+* There are two modes, default for `high contrast` when using small fonts, and lc for `less contrast` used with more light.

 **Tested with C/C++, php, HTML, JS, SQL and more...**